2024-09-11

 Iterate your design and your prototype implementation until you like the look.
 You may start over a couple of times.

 If you plan to have particular site features, then you need to choose methods for providing them.
-For example, if you choose to allow visitors to post comments, then you can plan to implement your site using a page generation system that supports this feature, or you can search the web for modules that can be adapted to your site, or you can write your own.
+For example, if you choose to allow visitors to post comments, then you will plan to implement your site using a page generation system that supports this feature, or you can search the web for modules that can be adapted to your site, or you can write your own.
 Other features you may want include picture galleries, login or signup facilities, file upload, site search, and many more.
 As you scope out what features you need and how you'll get them, you may revisit your site generation technology.

 The HTML language separates content and organization from presentation.
 HTML documents can be presented to visitors in many ways, to accommodate visitor needs and device evolution and limitations.
 Test your site on multiple kinds of devices; for example, many visitors view content on mobile phones.
 Your web content should be usable on devices such as watches and TV screens, by visitors with slow connections or slow hardware, and by visitors with limitations who need output and input transmitted in multiple ways.